Frans Baleni: Career in public entities

 After losing the 2015 election, Baleni retired from union work.
 In December 2018, President Cyril Ramaphosa appointed him to the Eskom sustainability task team, which reviewed the turnaround plan and long-term strategy of the public power utility.
 In October 2019, he was appointed chairperson of the board of PetroSA, the state-owned oil and gas company, where he is implementing a corporate turnaround, and he was appointed to the board of the Public Investment Corporation, the state-owned asset manager, in November 2021.
 He has also been on the board, at one point as deputy chairperson, of the state-owned Development Bank of Southern Africa.

 He is viewed as a political supporter of Ramaphosa (also a former NUM general secretary).

 Personal life

-He is married to Phindile Baleni, an admitted attorney who was appointed South Africa's first female director-general in the presidency in March 2021 and who was previously director-general in the office of David Makhura, the Gauteng premier.
+Baleni's wife, Andeya Merriam Baleni, died in a car accident in December 2006.
+He remarried to Phindile Baleni, an attorney who became South Africa's first female director-general in the presidency in 2021.
 As of 2018, he lived in Boksburg, Gauteng.